Summer Food Service Program

 How SHH supports SFSP

 Second Harvest Heartland encourages the growth of the SFSP by supporting Program Sponsor across our service area.
 We offer grant support, technical assistance, networking and resource facilitation, and consultation.
 For Summer 2020, SHH will be offering a suite of outreach resources for sponsors to use in promoting their programs to participants and the public, up to advocating for the program to elected officials.
-Check back soon for more information!
+Access materials here.

 Interested in starting, expanding, or supporting a meal site?